Neuroscience

 Stage 1:

-Students may apply to Stage 1 after successfully completing a minimum of 4.0 credits, including the Scientific Foundations courses: BIOA01H3, BIOA02H3, CHMA10H3, CHMA11H3, [MATA29H3 or MATA30H3], PSYA01H3, and PSYA02H3.
+Students may apply to Stage 1 after successfully completing a minimum of 4.0 credits, including the following courses: BIOA01H3, BIOA02H3, CHMA10H3, [CHMA11H3 or CHMA12H3], PSYA01H3, and PSYA02H3.
 Students must have a CGPA of 2.75 or higher to be admitted to the program.
-Application for admission will be made to the Office of the Registrar through ACORN.
+Application for admission will be made to the Office of the Registrar through ACORN, during the Limited Program application periods.
+When applying, note that the Subject POSt code for Co-op Stage 1 is SCSPE1072C.
 For more information on applying to limited enrolment programs, please visit the Office of the Registrar website.

 Stage 2:

 To complete the program, students must choose one of the three available streams.
 Students who have successfully met the enrolment requirements of their chosen stream will be admitted to the Specialist Neuroscience Stage 2 category.
-Applications for admission to a Stage 2 stream will be made to the Office of the Registrar through ACORN in March/April and June/July.
+Application for admission to a Stage 2 stream will be made to the Office of the Registrar through ACORN, during the Limited Program application periods.

 Before applying to their chosen stream, students must: